lexicHQ/smartloop/README.md

-# Smartloop Command Line Interface
+# Smartloop Document Processing CLI

-Smartloop CLI to upload, managed and chat with documents fine-tuned using foundational LLM models.
+Use the CLI to upload, manage and query documents based on fine-tuned foundational LLM models.
 It uses the smartloop API to manage projects and documents and gives you the power to quickly process contents using LLM and reason based on them

 ## Requirements